 Coauthored with Scott Kastner and Margaret Pearson.
 We argue that the strategic setting of each major issue of global concern will influence whether and how China engages constructively in supporting multilateral regimes.
 Depending on China's exit options and the perception that Chinese contribution to governance might be indispensable, China will be more likely to invest in multilateral institutions, hold up cooperation as a way to secure more favorable terms for itself, or passively accept existing regimes while free-riding on their benefits.

 A 2016 paper in Security Studies, China in Multilateral Governance, introduces the argument.
-A 2018 book from Cambridge University Press, China's Strategic Multilateralism, goes into more detail and includes case studies of China's approach to Central Asian Security, nuclear proliferation generally and North Korea specifically, international financial governance, and climate change.
+A 2018 book from Cambridge University Press, China's Strategic Multilateralism, goes into more detail and includes case studies of China's approach to Central Asian security, nuclear proliferation, international financial governance, and climate change.

 Federations and National Reunification